Resources for Supporting Graduate Student Diversity, Inclusion, and Well-being

 IDP offers workshops to members of the Cornell community including groups and organizations consisting of undergraduate students, graduate students, professional students, postdoctoral scholars, faculty, and/or staff.
 If you are interested in having a workshop provided by IDP, please fill out the Workshop Inquiry Form on the IDP Trainings and Workshops webpage.

 A program for faculty and staff to help create a more inclusive and supportive campus culture for undocumented/DACAmented students.
-Sessions reveal the lived experiences of undocumented students on campus, provide information on laws and policies and their affects, resources available on campus for undocumented students, and how to become an ally to this student population.
+Sessions reveal the lived experiences of undocumented students on campus, provide information on laws and policies and their effects, resources available on campus for undocumented students, and how to become an ally to this student population.
 For more information, visit the Undocumented/DACA Support Office website.

 In the Intervene workshop, students view a brief video demonstrating ways in which student bystanders can successfully intervene in problematic situations.
 Seven different situations are addressed, including: sexual assault, sexual harassment, intimate partner violence (emotional abuse), an alcohol emergency, emotional distress, hazing, and racial bias.
 Following the video, there is an opportunity for students to engage in a facilitated conversation to reflect upon the attitudes and behaviors that influence the process of intervening as an individual or with assistance.
 To schedule a session, please contact Laura Santacrose at LBS65@cornell.edu.